top of page

 How do you know what to cut?

 Answer: Whatever doesn’t support the story seed and the story (see previous topics).
-If you don’t have those two concepts understood in your mind, you won’t know how to edit your tale.
+If you don’t understand those two concepts, you won’t know how to edit your tale.

 Phonebooth scene from Rosemary's Baby (1968)